OsimFavour/Best-deals-price-monitor/README.md

 # Features
 - Scrapes top e-commerce websites such as Amazon, Ebay, Walmart, and Bestbuy for the best deals on an Apple MacBook Pro.
-Compiles all of the data into a user-friendly spreadsheet, allowing you to easily compare prices and make an informed purchasing decision.
+- Compiles all of the data into a user-friendly spreadsheet, allowing you to easily compare prices and make an informed purchasing decision.
-Can be customized to search for other products as well, making it a versatile tool for anyone looking to save money on their next online purchase.
+- Can be customized to search for other products as well, making it a versatile tool for anyone looking to save money on their next online purchase, also save time going through those websites everytime the price changed.

 # Language and Libraries
 - Python